Rust backend#

 transparently uses the C (or Python) implementation for that step.

-The Rust backend is exercised by dedicated pull-request CI on Linux,
+The Rust backend is exercised by the regular phono3py CI matrix on Linux, macOS, and Windows.